Hungpai/jobmanager/README.md

 # Job Application Manager

-Job application manager project using Java Web with Spring Framework and Thymeleaf.
+Job application manager project using Java with Spring Framework and Thymeleaf.

 # Demo